 For a list of past recipients, click here.

 The Provost’s Recognition Award honors full-time non-tenure-track faculty who demonstrate a commitment to excellence and a consummate dedication to teaching and learning.
 The non-tenure-track candidate must have taught credited courses full time for a minimum of 5 continuous years prior to his/her year of nomination.
 This award provides an opportunity to honor the contributions to teaching at SMU made by these important colleagues.
 The award carries a $1,000 stipend.

-Jennifer O'Brien, Dedman College of Humanities and Sciences
+Stephen Robertson, Dedman College of Humanities & Sciences

 To see a list of prior winners of this award, click here.